matko/swipl-nix/README.md

 overlay which can be used with nixpkgs to get a package set under `swipl-nix`.
 For example, to get version 8.0.3, you'd do `pkgs.swipl-nix."8_0_3"`.

-For more information on overlays, consult the [https://nixos.wiki/wiki/Overlays][NixOS wiki].
+For more information on overlays, consult the [NixOS wiki](https://nixos.wiki/wiki/Overlays).

 ## Project internals
 For any external source (in our case, SWI-Prolog and its modules), nix